aisingapore/PeekingDuck/docs/node_data_glossary.md

 ### "keypoints"

-A list of numpy arrays, where each numpy array contains an NxKx2 keypoint coordinates of N detected pose and K keypoints
+A list of N numpy arrays, where each numpy array (Kx2) contains the (x, y) coordinates of the detected pose.
+N and K corresponds to the number of detected poses and number of keypoints respectively.

 ### "keypoint_scores"

-A list of numpy arrays, where each numpy array contains NxKx1 keypoint scores of N detected pose and K keypoints
+A list of N numpy arrays, where each numpy array (Kx1) contains the keypoint scores of the detected pose.
+N and K corresponds to the number of detected poses and number of keypoints respectively.

 ### "keypoint_conns"

-A list of numpy arrays, where each numpy array contains NxEx2 keypoint connections of N detected pose and E edges
+A list of N numpy arrays, where each numpy array contains the keypoint connections between adjacent keypoint pairs if both keypoints are detected.

 ### "end"